michaelkremenetsky/valkey-wasm/README.md

 it.
 Local development where you'd rather not run Docker.
 A CI job that shouldn't have to stand up a service container.
 A test suite that wants a clean database on every run.
 An offline demo, or somewhere you just can't keep a daemon alive.

-The usual way to cover that is either a mock or a real server, and each one has a catch.

 A mock like `ioredis-mock` is easy to reach for, but it reimplements Redis in JavaScript.
 That works for the common commands and falls short on the rest: Lua